lancepokaiwang/GitHub-Recommender-System/README.md

 # Recommendation System for GitHub Newcomer

-Content-Based Filtering Approach to Suggest Tasks and Projects to GitHub Newcomers
+The project is a content-based filtering approach for suggesting tasks and projects to GitHub newcomers.

 See the project proposal [here](PROPOSAL.md)

-## LICENSE
+## License

 Project is unlicensed.
 All rights reserved by Jonathan Lam and Lance Wang.